Motivations:

 are not available for every platform.
 An open-source package

-can be used on all platforms, including Linux and Unix.
+can be used on all platforms, including Linux, Mac, and Unix in general.

 - There are web-based tax filing options, but there are several issues with them.